 Designated Beneficiary Who is not an Eligible Designated Beneficiary.
-Your beneficiary must receive the entire balance in the account by December 31 of the tenth year following the year of your death, subject to annual required minimum distributions (RMDs) if you die on or after your RRD.
+Your beneficiary must receive the entire balance in the account by December 31 of the tenth year following the year of your death, subject to annual required minimum distributions (RMDs) if you die on or after your RBD.

 Eligible Designated Beneficiary.
 Your beneficiary may choose 1) to receive the entire balance in the account by December 31 of the tenth year following the year of your death (this is an option only if you die before your RBD), or 2) to have the remaining funds distributed in accordance with the life-expectancy rule.
 If the eligible designated beneficiary is your surviving spouse, his single life expectancy is based on his attained age in the year for which the distribution is being paid.
 The distributions to your surviving spouse must begin by the end of the year you would have attained age 73 (increases to age 75 in 2033), or December 31 of the year following the year of your death, whichever is later.
-If the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary's single life expectancy is based on his attained age in the year following the year of your death and then reduced by one for each subsequent year thereafter.
+If the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is an individual who is not your surviving spouse, the eligible designated beneficiary is possed on his attained age in the year following the year of your death and then reduced by one for each subsequent year thereafter.
 If you die on or after your RBD, single life expectancy distributions are based on the longer of you or your beneficiary's life expectancy.
 The distributions must begin by December 31 of the year following the year of your death.
-If the eligible designated beneficiary is your minor child, he may continue to receive the single life expectancy distributions until age 21, then he must receive the entire balance in the account by December 31 of the tenth year following the year he reaches age 21.
+If the eligible designated beneficiary is your minor child, he may continue to receive the single life expectancy distributions until age 21, then he must receive the entire balance in the account by December 31 of the tenth year f